 The Wildcat model by La Sportiva is the glam child of a sports and fitness-oriented brand, and, as such, it offers a near-perfect blend between functionality and beauty.
 If you love the unusual and are eager to escape the “gym uniform” that proliferates on most college campuses these days, these sneakers will also add a layer of uniqueness to your look that no Nike label will be able to provide.

 Their waterproof and weatherproof synthetic mesh will keep your feet warm and dry in rainy or snowy environments alike.
 In addition, the increased grip offered by its slightly curved soles will offer shock-resistance when jumping on treacherous soils.
-The construction is as sturdy as one would expect from most trail shoes, which renders them near indestructible in an urban setting.
+The construction is as sturdy as one would expect from most trail running shoes, which renders them near indestructible in an urban setting.

 The textured pattern on top and discreetly reflective logo on the sides will also make these sneakers attractive and eye-catching without drifting into gaudy territory.
 They’re available in blue and black camo.